JuliaAI/LearnAPI.jl/README.md

 Here `learner` specifies the configuration the algorithm (the hyperparameters) while `model` stores learned parameters and any byproducts of algorithm execution.

-LearnAPI.jl is mostly a few method stubs and lots of documentation.
+LearnAPI.jl is mostly method stubs and lots of documentation.
 It does not provide meta-algorithms, such as cross-validation or hyperparameter optimization, but does aim to support such algorithms.